sotoseattle/cf_encrypto_js/README.md

 Browserify allows me to bundle them both for the client side.
 I keep both modules plus the bundle available at the public/javascript folder.

-It is important to note that when browserifying,
+It is important to note that when browserifying:

-1- you need to specify the flag -r to make be able to call the module object into your html.
+1. you need to specify the flag -r to make be able to call the module object into your html.
-2- from where you browserify and where you create the bundle will determine how you call the require in terms of path.
+2. from where you browserify and where you create the bundle will determine how you call the require in terms of path.

 The way I include the module inside the view is as follows: